 Today's match predictions

-The knockout stages of this year's World Cup begin with the round of 16 before moving through to the quarter finals, semi finals and final.
-The first round of 16 match is on Saturday, December 3 at 3pm.
+The knockout stages of this year's World Cup began on Saturday with the round of 16, before moving through to the quarter-finals, semi-finals and final.
+The first round of 16 match took place on Saturday, December 3 at 3pm.

 What date is the World Cup 2022 final?